 Since 1970, people have been celebrating Earth Day on April 22nd in support of environmental protection.
-In honor of the 50th anniversary of Earth Day, this year’s theme is “climate action” in response to climate change.
-While we know that you’ll likely be celebrating Earth Day from inside your home this year, there are still plenty of ways you can make meaningful changes that can reduce your impact on the environment.
+While we know that like last year, you’ll likely be celebrating Earth Day from inside your home this year, there are still plenty of ways you can make meaningful changes that can reduce your impact on the environment.

 Check out our 10 ways to make your home office greener:

 One easy way to go green?
 Set up your workstation near a window!
 This will allow you to reduce your energy-usage by keeping your lights off.
 If your wifi signal is strong enough and your patio furniture is clean enough, you may even consider working outside to take in nature as you get your job done!